Grand Island United States Post Office and Courthouse: Architecture

 The postal lobby once spanned the length of the facade on the first floor.
 Although the postal lobby features have been removed, original materials remain.
 These finishes include the terrazzo and marble floor, and marble and plaster walls.
 Round-arch openings with wood frames and a vaulted ceiling with original pendant chandeliers dominate the space.
 An original staircase with dark green marble risers and pink marble treads at the east end of the lobby provides access to the second floor.
 An ornate cast-iron lamp post atop a marble pedestal and surmounted by a spherical globe is located adjacent to the staircase.
 On the second floor, the two-story courtroom has been subdivided, but the corridors retain original materials, including terrazzo and marble flooring, plaster walls, and wood doors and frames.

-Over the course of the building's history, it has under-gone periodic upgrades and renovations, not always in keeping with the structure's historic character.
+Over the course of the building's history, it has undergone periodic upgrades and renovations, not always in keeping with the structure's historic character.
 In 1979 and 1980, original wood-sash windows were replaced with aluminum windows; however, the windows' original dimensions remain intact.
 Recently, GSA corrected some prior work that altered historic features.
 Most notably, the agency removed an inappropriate aluminum door from the Locust Street elevation and installed a replica of the original door.